 Tesla MR Institute’s tuition ranges from $11,000 with the upfront payment discount to $12,900 on the monthly plan.
 No federal financial aid is required because the total cost is manageable through payment plans.

-The cost gap is roughly $22,000 to $24,000 before financial aid.
+The published cost difference is roughly $22,000 to $24,000 before financial aid.
 After grants and scholarships, AIMS may cost less for students who qualify for substantial aid.
 Run the numbers for your specific situation.

-Both programs lead to the same ARMRIT credential.
+Both programs lead to a credential that supports MRI technologist employment.
 MRI technologists earn the same salaries regardless of which program trained them.

 Tesla MR Institute delivers coursework entirely online.
-You study MRI physics, cross-sectional anatomy, patient safety, and imaging protocols through self-paced modules and live sessions.
-Clinical rotations happen at a site near your home, arranged by the program.
-This means you can live anywhere in the country and train locally.
+Students study MRI physics, cross-sectional anatomy, patient safety, and imaging protocols through self-paced modules and live sessions.
+Clinical rotations happen at a site near the student’s home, arranged by the program.
+Students can live anywhere in the country and train locally.

 Who benefits from each format:

-Online works better if you need to keep working during training, do not live near a program campus, or need scheduling flexibility.
+Tesla MR’s fully-online didactic model works better if you do not live near an AIMS-affiliated lab, need to keep working during training, or need maximum scheduling flexibility.
 Tesla MR students study on their own time during the didactic phase, then commit roughly 20 hours per week during clinical rotations.

 Clinical Placement